 |Dimensions||155L x 59W cm x 132H cm|

 |Chest strap compatible?||Smart BlueTooth (BLE) Chestbelt Compatible|

 Do you have to use iFit with this machine?

-No. Although you get a year’s subscription to iFit, it’s definitely not mandatory and the bike is designed to work as a stand-alone machine without it.
+No. Although you get a month’s subscription to iFit, it’s definitely not mandatory and the bike is designed to work as a stand-alone machine without it.
 If you choose not to use iFit, the onboard computer can be used just like any other fitness bike, and has some top-notch exercise programs you can use instead.

 Is this a good machine for beginners?

 Is the VR 25 a good machine for seniors?

 Yes.
 Recumbents in general are an excellent choice for older people or anyone with limited mobility or injuries.
 They’re easy to get onto, provide an easy-going laid back position, and are a very easy-going form of exercise.